Confalone/31-redux/README.md

 ### Description:

-This is a front-end REACT application that allows the user to make a list.
-The user fills in the input and note boxes, than clicks the submit button.
-From there the new note is submitted as a list item to the unordered list.
+This is a front-end REACT application that allows the user to make a budget.
+The user fills can fill out a category form.
 I hope you find my application useful, enjoy.

 ### Instructions

 * fork and clone the repository
 * npm i
 * npm run watch (this should display the application in your browser)
-* type in your subject or title of the note you are creating
-* type the note that you would like to add to the list
-* click submit and watch it get added to your list
+* In progress . . .